Twodragon0/ipfs-kubernetes/README.md

 - worker node1 (mac-mini)
 - worker node2 (pi)

 Nodes with name worker node1 and worker node2 running as a child process in kubernetes.
 Master node handle to the go-ipfs that start daemon with pub-sub-experiment flag using CLI command.
+When you want docker swarm, please click private-network folder.

 # Requirements
 - ubuntu LTS 18.04